 Keep An Eye Out:

-Although, this is the time you begin seeing adult leafminers, the real damage to your boxwoods in the larva stage.
+Currently, leafminers are in their larvae stage.
+This is the stage where they do damage to your boxwoods.
 Before the adult flies dies, they lay their eggs in the leaf tissue.
 When they hatch, the maggots feed on the inside of the leaf causing the telltale symptoms listed below.
-Once it’s warm enough they emerge from the leaf as adults.
+Once it’s warm enough they emerge from the leaf as adults and repeat the cycle.
 This means if you see leafminers on your boxwoods this year, they will show up next year and the year after that, damaging your boxwoods more and more until dealt with.

 Boxwoods infected with this leafminer will experience numerous symptoms and develop an unsightly appearance including;